-- Abundant: The most common rodent pests found in the Mid-Atlantic region are house, white-footed, and deer mice.
+- Abundant: The most common types of mice in New Jersey and the Mid-Atlantic region are:

 - Damage: Mice regularly chew and destroy various household items and can carry life-threatening diseases easily contracted by humans.

 Size: Weighing roughly 1/2 an ounce, adult house and deer mice are about 3 to 4 inches (7 1/2-10 cm) long, with a tail that extends the length of the body.
 White-footed mice are 4 to 8 inches (10-20 cm) long, weigh about an ounce, and have a tail that ranges from 2 1/2 to 4 inches (6-10cm) in length.

 Color: The house mouse ranges in color from brown to black.
 White-footed and deer mice are often confused with each other due to similar coloring.
 Both types display white underbellies and darker tones on top.
 White-footed mice tend to have a dark brown stripe stretching from head to tail and reddish, light brown colors.
 Deer mice, on the other hand, are darker brown in color with white tails.

 Characteristics: Mice exhibit small, beady eyes, whiskers, and four legs with small protruding toes.
 In contrast to their hairy-tailed counterparts, house mice possess scaly, semi-naked tails.
 White-footed mice have larger ears with tufts of hair and typically display white feet.
 Deer mice also have white feet and are aptly named for their close resemblance in coloring to white-tailed deer.

 Call for service: (877) 250-3857

 Mice are opportunistic foragers.
 While seeds and grains represent preferred food sources, mice regularly supplement their diet with: